HuihanYang-Arya/DDA4210_Group_project/README.md

 **Requirement**

-For preprocessing and requirement of packages, you need to refer to 🤗[huggingface/diffusers](https://github.com/huggingface/diffusers).
-For any problem occur in this repo, please first check whether the **versions of huggingface, diffusers, torch and CUDA match**.
-We recommend you to create a new conda environment.
+For preprocessing and requirement of packages, you need to refer to the installzation from 🤗[huggingface/diffusers](https://github.com/huggingface/diffusers).
+For any problem occurs, please first check whether the **versions of huggingface, diffusers, torch and CUDA match**.

 ```